UoA-eResearch/deep-learning-tutorial-2019/introduction.md

-# Welcome to Introduction to Deep Learning workshop 2019
+# Welcome to Introduction to Deep Learning

-Our goal in this workshop is to provide you a good understanding in deep learning and inspire you to learn more and implement these models to your own research problems.
+Our goal in this workshop is to provide you with a better understanding of deep learning and inspire you to learn more and implement these models to your own research problems.

-Over the decades, deep learning has revolutionised many aspects of research and technology.
+Over the decades, deep learning has revolutionised many aspects of research and technology:

-Have you ever used Siri to set an alarm?
+Maybe you've used Siri to set an alarm.

 ![siri](https://static1.squarespace.com/static/54f96b07e4b04529199fd6a5/t/5b5b393a1ae6cf14d8e0dc67/1532705098916/Siri+setting+alarm+demo.gif)